Killington, Cumbria

-Killington is a village and civil parish in the South Lakeland district of the county of Cumbria, England.
+Killington is a village and civil parish in the Westmorland and Furness district of the county of Cumbria, England.
 It had a population of 152 in 2001, At the 2011 census Killington was grouped with Firbank giving a total population of 261.

 Killington gives its name to Killington Lake, after which Killington Lake services is named, although this is located in the neighbouring parish of New Hutton.